What is the “Executive Center” of the Brain?

 4 Ways to Strengthen the Executive Center of Your Brain

 Taking care of your brain is the single most important thing you can do for your health, your life, and the lives of those around you.
-Having a PFC that works optimally also helps you to be smarter, healthier, happier – and even wealthier – because you develop the ability to think before acting and weigh the consequences.
+Having a PFC that works optimally also helps you be smarter, healthier, happier – and even wealthier – because you’ll develop the ability to think before acting and consider the consequences.

-Contact Amen Clinics today to help you understand your brain and create a treatment plan that is targeted to your unique needs, call us today at 888-288-9834 or visit us online to schedule a visit.
+To help you better understand your brain and create a treatment plan that’s targeted to your unique needs, call us today at 888-288-9834 or visit us online to schedule a visit.